rancher/system-upgrade-controller/README.md

   concurrency: 1

   # The value for `channel` is assumed to be a URL that returns HTTP 302 with the last path element of the value
-  # returned in the Location header assumed to be an image tag.
+  # returned in the Location header assumed to be an image tag (after munging "+" to "-").
   channel: https://github.com/rancher/k3os/releases/latest

   # Providing a value for `version` will prevent polling/resolution of the `channel` if specified.
-  # version: v0.9.0-dev
+  version: v0.10.0

   # Select which nodes this plan can be applied to.
   nodeSelector: